 What is the difference between a router, switch, and hub?

 This position requires customer service skills.
 What does good customer service mean to you?

-Have you had any experience remote troubleshooting?
-In your opinion, what makes remote troubleshooting more efficient than in person or other forms of troubleshooting?
+Have you had any experience with remote troubleshooting?
+In your opinion, what makes remote troubleshooting more efficient than in-person or other forms of troubleshooting?